 What is a Spiral Staircase?

-By definition, a spiral staircase is a stair that consists of individual steps, or treads, that are connected to a center column.
+By definition, spiral staircases are a type of round stair or curved stairs that consists of individual steps, or treads, that are connected to a center column.
 The treads rotate around this central point as you go up or down the stair, creating a spiral design.
-A spiral staircase shouldn’t be confused with a helical or curved staircase, which have no center column.
+A spiral staircase shouldn’t be confused with a helical staircase or curved staircase, which have no center column.

 While that is a simplistic definition of a spiral staircase, there are several factors that go into a spiral stair.
 These are the height, diameter, and the location of the staircase.